tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Decision : Impostor<br>

-If the BountyHunters kill the indicated target, their next kill cooldown will be halved.
+If the BountyHunters kill the indicated target, their next kill cooldown will be halved.<br>
-If they kill the player who is not their target, they will keep their next kill cooldown.
+If they kill the player who is not their target, they will keep their next kill cooldown.<br>

 ### Mafia

 Team : Impostors<br>
 Decision : Shapeshifter<br>

-The Mafias can initially use vents, sabotage, and transformations, but they can not kill.
+The Mafias can initially use vents, sabotage, and transformations, but they can not kill.<br>
-Once all Impostors who are not them are dead, they will be able to kill.
+Once all Impostors who are not them are dead, they will be able to kill.<br>
-If they can not kill, they will still have a kill button, but they can not kill.
+If they can not kill, they will still have a kill button, but they can not kill.<br>
-They can transform after becoming to able to kill.
+They can transform after becoming to able to kill.<br>

 ### Vampire

 Team : Impostors<br>
 Decision : Impostor<br>

-The Vampires are the role where the kill actually occurs after a certain amount of time has passed since the kill button was pressed.
+The Vampires are the role where the kill actually occurs after a certain amount of time has passed since the kill button was pressed.<br>
-There is no teleportation when a kill is made.
+There is no teleportation when a kill is made.<br>
-Also, if a meeting starts before the set time has elapsed after the kill button is pressed, the kill will occur at that moment.
+Also, if a meeting starts before the set time has elapsed after the kill button is pressed, the kill will occur at that moment.<br>
-However, only if they kill the Bait will it be a normal kill and they will be forced to report it.
+However, only if they kill the Bait will it be a normal kill and they will be forced to report it.<br>

 #### Settings